Dr4K4n/joda-time-fields/README.md

-# DateTimeField Add-on for Vaadin 7
+# joda-time-fields Add-on for Vaadin 7

-DateTimeField is an UI component add-on for Vaadin 7.
+joda-time-fields is a UI component add-on for Vaadin 7.
+At the moment it adds Field-Components for DateTime, LocalTime and Interval.

 ## Online demo